Kochen-Specker Contextuality: The Kochen-Specker theorem

 This can be easily proven by identifying subgraphs containing two of the vertices $\set{A,B,C,D}$ and two of the triangles $\set{1,4,7}$, $\set{2,5,8}$, $\set{3,6,9}$ as the basic blocks of the original KS proof, i.e., the bug, depicted in Fig.~\ref{fig:bugs}; for instance, the subgraph $\set{A,B,1,2,4,5,7,8}$ depicted in Fig.~\ref{fig:KS8-Yu-Oh}, implies that $B$ and $C$ are exclusive.
 By symmetry the same argument applies to any two vertices in $\set{A,B,C,D}$.

-To summarize, even if the nodes $A,B,C,D$ are not connected in the graph in Fig.~\ref{fig:yo13int}, their relations with other compatible elements imply that such elements correspond to exclusive propositions and thus the sum of their probabilities is bounded by one, whereas is QM such a bound can be violated.
-We will see in Sec.~\ref{sssec:state-indep} how one can demonstrate this contradiction via a state-independent violation of a noncontextuality inequality.

-It has been proven that the Yu-Oh set is the SIC set with the smallest number of vectors in any dimension \cite{Cabello:2016JPA}.
+To summarize, even if the nodes $A,B,C$, and $D$ are not connected in the graph in Fig.~\ref{fig:yo13int}, their relations with other compatible elements imply that such elements correspond to exclusive propositions.
+Thus the sum of their probabilities is bounded by 1, whereas is quantum mechanics (QM) such a bound can be violated.
+We see in Sec.~\ref{sssec:state-indep} how one can demonstrate this contradiction via a state-independent violation of a noncontextuality inequality.
+It has been proven that the Yu-Oh set is the SI-C set with the smallest number of vectors in any dimension \cite{Cabello:2016JPA}.